ReCommerce Trend

 Age is negatively correlated with buying secondhand, which means that younger shoppers are more likely to have bought a pre-owned item recently.

-Secondhand Purchases of Selected Fashion Product Categories by Generation in the UK
+Secondhand Purchases of Selected Fashion Product Categories by Generation In the UK, 2024

 This is consistent with previous reports by other publications.
-In general, 69% of Gen Z users and 67% of millennial respondents said they have bought secondhand in the last year.
-Gen X are less prone to buy secondhand at 52%, followed by 45% of baby boomers.
+In general, 68% of Gen Z as well as Millennial respondents said they have bought secondhand in the last year.

-Although younger consumers are more inclined to purchase secondhand, consumers born before 1979 report a remarkably high level of secondhand purchases, with around 50% of respondents in their respective age groups.
-Although these figures do not specify whether products were purchased online or analog, they show us that there is a high willingness to buy used products among UK consumers, regardless of age.
+Although these figures do not specify whether products were purchased online or analog, they show us that there is a high willingness to buy used Fashion products among UK consumers, regardless of age.

-Bags & accessories are most popular among Gen Z shoppers (22%).
-Secondhand shoes were bought by Gen Z at a lower rate of 20%.
-For millennials, these differences do not exist, as 21% of millennials have bought both bags & accessories and shoes in the past year.
+Bags & Accessories are most popular among Gen Z shoppers (25%), while secondhand Shoes were bought by Gen Z at a lower rate of 19%.
+For Millennials, the category wise preference is comparable to Gen Z.

 Older Users Are Less Interested in Secondhand Accessories or Shoes

-The two categories other than clothing are of much less interest to Gen X and baby boomer secondhand shoppers.
-9% of Gen X shoppers have bought either pre-owned bags & accessories or shoes, while these rates are even lower for baby boomers, at 7% and 6% respectively.
+13% of Gen X shoppers have bought either used Bags & Accessories or Shoes, while these rates are even lower for Baby Boomers, at 8% and 6% respectively.

 The reasons for this disparity between the younger and older cohorts are thought to lie in changing attitudes towards fashion and the textile industry.
 While fast fashion has contributed to increasing amounts of waste in landfills around the world, affordability is also a major concern.